Genie (feral child): Family background

-Genie was the last, and also second surviving, of four children born to parents living in Arcadia, California.
-Her father worked in a factory as a flight mechanic during World War II and continued in aviation afterward, and her mother, who was around 20 years younger and from an Oklahoma farming family, had come to southern California as a teenager with family friends fleeing the Dust Bowl.
-During her early childhood, Genie's mother sustained a severe head injury in an accident, giving her lingering neurological damage that caused degenerative vision problems in one eye.
+Genie was the last and second surviving of four children born to parents living in Arcadia, California.
+Her father worked in a factory as a flight mechanic during World War II and continued in aviation afterward, and her mother, who was around 20 years younger and from an Oklahoma farming family, had come to Southern California as a teenager with family friends who were fleeing the Dust Bowl.
+As a young child, Genie's mother sustained a severe head injury in an accident, giving her lingering neurological damage that caused degenerative vision problems in one eye.
 Genie's father mostly grew up in orphanages in the American Pacific Northwest.
-His father died of a lightning strike, and his mother ran a brothel while only infrequently seeing him.
-Additionally, his mother gave him a feminine first name which made him the target of constant derision.
-As a result, he harbored extreme resentment toward his mother during childhood, which Genie's brother and the scientists who studied her believed was the root cause of his subsequent anger problems.
+His father was killed by a lightning strike, and his mother ran a brothel while infrequently seeing him.
+Additionally, his mother gave him a feminine first name, which made him the target of constant derision.
+As a result, he harbored extreme resentment toward his mother during childhood, which Genie's brother and the scientists who studied Genie believed was the cause of his subsequent anger problems.

-When Genie's father reached adulthood he changed his first name to one which was more typically masculine, and his mother began to spend as much time with him as she could.
+When Genie's father reached adulthood, he changed his first name to one that was more typically masculine, and his mother began to spend as much time with him as she could.
 He became almost singularly fixated on his mother, despite having relentless arguments over her attempts to convince him to adopt a less rigid lifestyle, and therefore came to treat all other relationships as secondary at best.
-Although Genie's parents initially seemed happy to those who knew them, soon after they married he prevented her from leaving home and beat her with increasing frequency and severity.
-Her eyesight steadily deteriorated due to lingering effects from her existing neurological damage, the onset of severe cataracts, and a detached retina in one eye, leaving her progressively more dependent on him.
+Although Genie's parents initially seemed happy to those who knew them, soon after they married, he prevented her from leaving home and beat her with increasing frequency and severity.
+Her eyesight steadily deteriorated as a result of lingering effects from her existing neurological damage, the onset of severe cataracts, and a detached retina in one eye, leaving her progressively more dependent on him.